|

 without having to "wait" for the system...that

-is unless of course you enjoy starting your
+is unless of course you actually enjoy starting up

 |